Snowshoeing in Minnesota

 © Lauren Gagner

 Snowshoers take a break in Louisville Swamp, southwest of Minneapolis.

-It rents snowshoes for $5 at Richardson Nature Center at Hyland Hills in Bloomington, Elm Creek in Maple Grove, Baker in Maple Plain and Carver in Victoria.
+It rents snowshoes for $5 at Richardson Nature Center at Hyland Hills in Bloomington, Elm Creek in Maple Grove, Baker in Maple Plain, Carver in Victoria and four other parks.
 Snowshoes are provided for participants in guided hikes.

 Many of the hikes are from the Bloomington Visitor Center, near the Mall of America, and the Rapids Lake Education and Visitor Center, near Carver.
 The Louisville Swamp, off Minnesota 169 near Shakopee, is a popular place to snowshoe.